khoinguyenminh/ACL_Code201/README.md

 ---------------------------------

 ### Introduce myself
 Calling me, Khoi.
 I'm living at *Ha Noi Capital*.
 And I'm working as **marketing** agency.
-I like to explore coding.
-Because you can make a webiste, mobile application, chatbot,...by writting codes.
+I want to become the full-stack developer.
+Because you would like to make a webiste, mobile application, chatbot,....

+The coding is so amazing!

 Eg: `this is code block`.
 It was made by text between `` mark.

-It's so amazing!

 And as you know the 5 of 10 biggest company is in technology department.
 So if you have good a code knowledge, you can hire a good job.